Our Stories 2024

 Isla P

 “In years to come, I think I’ll look back on sixth form most fondly – all the fun we’ve enjoyed together, balanced by our new responsibilities and freedoms.
 It gave me more independence and self-motivation to prepare for university life.
 After I hopefully get my Geography degree, I'm aiming to complete a Masters qualification in something specialised such as meteorology.
 Geography also potentially opens the doors to the energy industry – I’d love to work on new renewable energies in the future.
-Looking back, I’m so glad that I did additional activities such as playing the oboe – I was drawn to its unusual sound (even though some people compare it to a duck!).
+Looking back, I’m so glad that I did additional activities such as playing the oboe – I was drawn to its unusual sound (even though some people compare it to a duck).
 Not to mention our unforgettable Nepal trip, staying in Tashi Ling, the Tibetan refugee camp.
 Since then, I’ve felt incredibly grateful for my very privileged life.”

 A St George’s story: Marni, Upper Sixth